dlstreamer/dlstreamer/samples/gstreamer/gst_launch/geti_deployment/README.md

    |-openvino.bin                   # model weights
 ```

-The set of samples demonstrates how to deploy above models to run inference with GStreamer command line tool `gst-launch-1.0` and Intel® DL StreamerDL Streamer framework components.
+The set of samples demonstrates how to deploy above models to run inference with GStreamer command line tool `gst-launch-1.0` and DL Streamer framework components.

 ## Samples